thamirisvscosta/thamirisvscosta/README.md

 ### Hey, what's up!!
 I'm Thamiris Costa!  ✌️😎

-- I'm a Mechanical Engineering Student ⚙️ and Jr Web Developer 💻 .
+- I'm a Mechanical Engineering Student ⚙️ and Jr Data Engineer 💻 .
-- 📖 I’m learning frameworks to JavaScript like React, React Native and also Intermediate Python!
+- 📖 I’m learning frameworks to JavaScript and also Automated Systems with Python!
 - ➗  My goal is to share the projects I create and learn and make available to the community!

 <div align="center">